WinstonKamau/opencart-deployment-script/README.md

 ```

 After running the command above you can visit your infrastructure and check whether your VM instance has been created.

+**Note**
+- If you have an issue with running the `terraform init` command when setting up the environment variables, sometimes deleting the .terraform folder that is created locally on the folder where you ran the command, will help.